 3. CLINICAL PATHOLOGY.
 A series of lectures and laboratory exercises in the microscopic and chemical methods used in the diagnosis of disease.
-Students are trained in the technique of examining urine, blood, sputum, gastric contents, feces, and puncture fluids.
+Students are trained in the technique of examining urine, blood, sputum, gastric contents, feces, and "puncture fluids".
 The interpretation of laboratory data is discussed.

-Three hours a week during the second trimester and 10 hours a week during the third trimester of the second year.
+Seven hours a week during the second trimester of the second year.

-DR. MORGAN, DR. HARRISON AND STAFF.
+DR. Morgan, DR. Harrison and Staff.

 4. WARD WORK.
-One-third of the third-year class is assigned to the medical wards during one trimester.
+One third of the third-year class is assigned to the medical wards during one trimester.
 Bedside instruction is given each morning from 8:30 to 9:30 o'clock by various members of the staff.
 At other times students study the cases assigned to them and compile some of the data required for an understanding of the cases, under the direction of members of the staff.
 A weekly seminar is also held.
 Small groups of students are also assigned for ward work in the Nashville General Hospital.